quintype/malibu/tutorial/sso-login.md

 To logout a user, the application can make a GET request on `/api/auth/v1/logout` or call `logout` function from` @quintype/bridgekeeper-js`.
 As a result, the user will be logged out on all domains.
 An application can determine if the user is logged in or has logged out as before, by making a GET request to Bridgekeeper on `/api/auth/v1/users/me` or `getCurrentUser()` from `@quintype/bridgekeeper-js` library.

 ### Auto SSO
 This is similiar to the login workflow explained above.
 The difference is in the API and the login flow.
+Once the user comes to the domain, `getCurrentUser()` call is being made to check whether the user is logged-in and if that fails, auto sso call `getAutoSSOUrl()` is being made to check whether the user is logged-in, in auth domain.
+If the user is not logged-in, the auth domain will redirect to the callback uri with a query param `logged_in=false` as a response else it will redirect to the callback uri.

-In this, the User will be `logged-in` without clicking on login button or Avatar, if they are already `logged-in` in the other sub-domain.
+In this feature, the User will be `logged-in` without clicking on login button or Avatar, if they are already `logged-in` in the other sub-domain.
 By default, this feature is disabled.
 Enabling, might affect the performance because of multiple redirects.

 #### Workflow